CassieParticles/BreakoutNewFeatures/README.md

 17:00-18:45 - Refactored and overhauled powerup system Powerups now use separate powerup containers, and effects, containers handle position, movement, triggering, and effects make changes to the game when collected
-Powerups can have multiple effects, all effects inherit from the IEffect interface
+Powerups can have multiple effects, all effects inherit from the IEffect interface If designers want a new powerup with unique behaviour, or one with parts of existing behaviour, it is much easier to add now